JinWuZhao/docker-emacs/README.md

 ## Usage

-You can mount your local workspace to path `/root` of container.
-So the directory `.emacs.d` will be generated to your local workspace:
+You need to mount your local workspace to path `/root/Documents` of container:
 ```
-docker run -it --rm -v /path/to/workspace:/root jinwuzhao/emacs
+docker run -it --rm -v /path/to/workspace:/root/Documents jinwuzhao/emacs
 ```
 If you need network proxy, use `-p` option:
 ```
-docker run -it --rm -v /path/to/workspace:/root jinwuzhao/emacs -p
+docker run -it --rm -v /path/to/workspace:/root/Documents -v /path/to/config:/Download jinwuzhao/emacs -p
 ```
-Note this command will copy `sscfg.json` from local workspace to the path `/etc/shadowsocks/config.json` of container and copy `proxychains.conf` to `/etc/proxychains.conf`.
+Note this command will copy `sscfg.json` from local config directory to the path `/etc/shadowsocks/config.json` of container and copy `proxychains.conf` to `/etc/proxychains.conf`.
 Then launch the ss-local(shadowsocks-libev client) with config `sscfg.json` and run emacs by proxychains4(proxychains-ng) with config `proxychains.conf`.
 This repository contains `sscfg.json` and `proxychains.conf` sample.
 You can modify them as you need.
 By default, the `detach-keys` of docker is `ctrl+p,ctrl+q` and it will conflicts with the move key of emacs.
 To solve this problem, you can modify the `detach-keys` to another value such as `ctrl+@,ctrl+q` before you create the container:
 ```